 Fédération Cynologique Internationale (FCI) Recognized Breeds

-The FCI, or World Canine Organization, takes breed recognition global.
-As the world's largest canine organization, the FCI recognizes over 350 breeds across 98 countries.
-Every breed fits into one of their 10 organized groups, from sled dogs to scent canines.
+The FCI, or World Canine Organization, oversees breed recognition on a global scale.
+With over 350 recognized breeds across 98 countries, the FCI organizes dogs into 10 groups, covering everything from herding dogs to scent hounds.

 United Kennel Club (UKC) Recognized Breeds

-The UKC takes a slightly different approach to dog breeds.
-Unlike some organizations, the UKC focuses on dogs as working partners.
-Currently, it recognizes over 300 breeds, including popular ones like the Labrador Retriever and lesser-known types like the Small Munsterlander.
+The UKC takes a different approach to breed classification, focusing on dogs as working partners rather than just show animals.
+It currently recognizes over 300 breeds, including well-known favorites like the Labrador Retriever and lesser-known working breeds like the Small Munsterlander.

 Factors Influencing Breed Recognition